chrisstarburst/starburst-sandbox/README.md

 user: minio
 password minio123

-7. Get familiar with with the Starburst UI
+## 7. Get familiar with with the Starburst UI

 Starburst Login Page

 ![Welcome](images/welcome.png)

+## Sandbox Maintenance

+### Start Instances:
+You can start the Starburst Sandbox using the following command:

+`./start-starburst.sh`

+### Stop Instances:
+You can stop the Starburst Sandbox using the following `./stop-starburst.sh`

+### Clean Up Instances:
+You can remove the instance including the data volumes

+`./remove-starburst.sh`

 ## Tutorial